martinohmann/kickoff/docs/getting-started.md

 ```

 That's it!
 We created our first project from an -- admittedly very poor --
 project skeleton.
-In the [next section](skeletons/getting-started) you will
+In the next sections you will learn how to create your own
-learn how to create your own project skeleton.
+project skeletons.

 ## Next steps